Reasons to choose Wilson Browne

 In all cases it will be necessary to obtain the file of the solicitor who drafted the Will to establish what instructions were given, how they were reflected in the Will itself and whether the Will is capable of being rectified.

-In many cases a claim against a solicitor for professional negligence should be considered also.
+In many cases of contesting a Will due to errors a claim against a solicitor for professional negligence should be considered also.

 Contesting an intestate estate